Murali07/ecommerce-frontend/README.md

 ## <img src="https://www.anythingit.net/wp-content/uploads/2020/04/todo.png" width="28" height="auto" /> TODO <a name = "todo"><a />

-**1. Project Setup:**
+**1. Frontend: React and Redux:**

-- Set up the front-end using React and Redux Toolkit for state management.
+- Set up your project using Create React App or another preferred method.
-- Create a backend using Node.js and Express to handle API requests.
+- Create components for different parts of your application: product listing, product details, cart, checkout, user profile, etc.
+- Implement Redux for managing the application state, including cart items and user authentication status.

+**2. Backend: Node.js and Express:**

-- Set up a MongoDB database to store movie and user-related data.
+- Set up a Node.js project and initialize it using npm or yarn.
+- Create routes and controllers for various functionalities such as product management, user authentication, cart management, and payment processing.
-- Implement Firebase authentication for user sign-up and login.
+- Implement JWT (JSON Web Tokens) authentication for user login and registration.
-- Utilize Firebase Storage to store user details.
+- Connect your backend to MongoDB to store user data, product information, cart items, etc.

-**2. Front-End:**

-- Create different components for the homepage, movie/TV show details, user authentication, and user profile.
-- Implement React Router to handle navigation between different pages.
-- Use Redux Toolkit for state management to manage data fetched from the TMDB API and local storage (for trailers).-
-- Fetch movie and TV show data from the TMDB API to display on the homepage.
-- Enable users to search for movies/TV shows using the TMDB API.
-- Add buttons to add or remove movies/TV shows to/from "My List".

-**3. Firebase Authentication:**
+**3. Database: MongoDB:**

+- Design your database schema to store products, users, carts, and orders.
+- Use a library like Mongoose to interact with MongoDB from your Node.js application.
+- Create models for products, users, carts, and orders, and define their relationships.

+**4. Authentication: JWT (JSON Web Tokens):**

-- Implement Firebase authentication using Firebase SDK in your React application.
+- Implement a user authentication system using JWT.
-- Set up sign-up and login pages for users to create accounts and log in.
+- Allow users to sign up and log in securely, generating tokens upon successful authentication.
-- Store user authentication details in Firebase.

-**4. Back-End:**
+- Protect certain routes on your backend using middleware that verifies JWT tokens.

+**5. Admin Panel:**

+- Implement an admin panel that's protected by authentication.
+- Create functionalities for admin to manage products: create, update, and delete products.

+**6. Stripe Integration for Payments:**

+- Set up a Stripe account and get your API keys.
+- Integrate Stripe on the frontend by using Stripe Elements to create a secure payment form.
+- Handle the frontend and backend communication for processing payments.
-- Create API endpoints using Node.js and Express to handle CRUD operations for movies and TV shows.
+- Create routes and controllers to handle the payment process using the Stripe API.

-- Set up routes for adding/deleting movies or TV shows to/from the user's list.
-- Connect to the MongoDB database to perform CRUD operations for storing and retrieving movie data.
+**7. User Experience:**

+- Design a user-friendly and responsive interface for your application.
+- Implement features like adding/removing items from the cart, viewing cart contents, and checking out.
+- Provide feedback to users about the status of their orders and payments.

-**5. Deployment:**
+**8. Deployment:**

-- Deploy the front-end and back-end separately, either on platforms like Vercel/Netlify (front-end) and Heroku (back-end) or any other hosting service you prefer.
-- Ensure that the environment variables and sensitive data are handled securely during deployment.
+- Deploy your frontend and backend to separate hosting platforms (like Netlify, Vercel, Heroku, etc.) or on a cloud service.
+- Configure environment variables to keep sensitive information (API keys, database URLs, etc.) secure.

 ## :handshake: Contact <a name = "contact"></a>